If we point the camera flash directly into a space, we get a dreaded bright area in the centre. And then a quick drop to shadow around it.

 The main adjustments I make are lowering highlights, brightening up shadows, deepening blacks, and raising the clarity.

 It will take a bit of time to develop your own style and workflow.
 So go ahead and experiment.
+Over time, you might just have the right Lightroom preset for every shot.

 10. Correct Varying Light Temperatures